-Selected transportation demand management (TDM) measures will be incorporated into the description of the proposed project and variants and analyzed in Draft 1 (and subsequent drafts) of the Transportation and Circulation Section.
-The TDM Application for the proposed project and variants will be included as an appendix.
+Selected transportation demand management (TDM) measures will be incorporated into the description of the proposed project scenarios and variants and analyzed in Draft 1 (and subsequent drafts) of the Transportation and Circulation Section.
+The TDM Application will be included in the administrative record.

-A graphical representation of the project area and the project site will be provided and the proposed project and variants' transportation context within the Balboa Park neighborhood will be discussed.
-Kittelson will use the existing and proposed site plan provided by the applicant to establish the location and associated dimensions of the walking, bicycle, and vehicular access points and public right-of-way adjacent to the site and/or the locations proposed to be changed by the proposed project and variants, as well as the location and dimensions of any off-street parking spaces for vehicles (including car share and Americans with Disabilities Act [ADA] spaces), bicycle parking (Class 1 and class 2), commercial and passenger loading spaces, and recycling/trash facilities.
+A graphical representation of the project area and the project site will be provided and the transportation context within the Balboa Park neighborhood will be discussed.
+Kittelson will use the existing and proposed site plan(s) provided by the applicant to establish the location and associated dimensions of the walking, bicycle, and vehicular access points and public right-of-way adjacent to the site and/or the locations proposed to be changed by the project and variants, as well as the location and dimensions of any off-street parking spaces for vehicles (including car share and Americans with Disabilities Act [ADA] spaces), bicycle parking (Class 1 and class 2), commercial and passenger loading spaces, and recycling/trash facilities.